ng-girls/todo-list-tutorial/workshop-todo-list/installations/stackblitz.md

 # a.
 StackBlitz instructions

 Every developer needs a set of tools and libraries to start working.
-In our case, we'll use the online editor [StackBlitz](https://stackblitz.com/).
+In our case, we'll use the online editor [StackBlitz](https://stackblitz.com/) with our own 📄 [Stackblitz starter template](https://stackblitz.com/github/ng-girls/todo-list-tutorial/tree/master/examples/0\_01-installations).

 To get your development environment going, follow these steps: